softwareTestingResearch/pytest-ranking/README.md

 pytest --rank --rank-weight=0-1-0
 ```

-Weights are separated by hyphens ``-``.
-The 1st weight is for running faster tests, the 2nd weight is for running recently failed tests, and the 3rd weight is for running tests more textually similar to the changed `*.py` files in the codebase since the last run.
+Weights are separated by ``-``.
+The 1st weight is for running faster tests, the 2nd weight is for running recently failed tests, and the 3rd weight is for running tests related to the changed `*.py` files in the codebase since the last run.
 All weights must be integers or floats, and their sum will be normalized to 1.
 A higher weight means that a corresponding heuristic is favored.
 The default value is ``1-0-0``, only prioritizes faster tests.